LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 Link your object code to create an executable.
 (There are other
    kinds of results to produce, but we will start with the idea of an executable program to keep things simple.)
-The default is to nave an executable program created with compilation, automatically.
+The default is to have an executable program created with compilation, automatically.

 #.
 Run your program.
 Even for the most seasoned developers, your